internaulte/bot-detection-scala/README.md

 ## TODO remaining and improvements

+document system environment variables used, their default values, and what is their impact.

 installation:
 - create separate projects for traffic generation and traffic analysis to be able to install specialized code on separated servers as micro services.
 - write correct docker-compose.yml to have correct kafka and flink servers